 When using or reusing other people’s work, you must always acknowledge your sources.
 Proper acknowledgement of sources ensures that these works can be traced.
 How you cite your sources will depend on your field or the medium in which you wish to publish.
 Citation software automates the referencing of sources in a specific style.
-The UvA supports a number of different citation managers: Citing and making bibliographies.
+The UvA supports a number of different citation managers: Citing and Acknowledging Sources.

 The copyright on research results conducted by researchers and PhD students employed by the UvA and publications resulting therefrom is vested in UvA, unless the UvA has explicitly transferred the copyright in writing to the researchers and PhD students concerned or to a third party such as a publisher.
 In the case of a doctoral thesis, the copyright lies with the doctoral researcher, unless the copyright in previously published sections has been transferred to a publisher.
 UvA doctoral theses are stored and published in the Digital academic repository (UvA-DARE).
 When copyright is transferred, it may be necessary to place sections under embargo in UvA-DARE, see: Publishing a doctoral thesis.